epfl-ada/ada-2022-project-adaandthelovelaces/README.md

 	- For both cases, compute the CTR as the number of clicks divided by the number of impressions.

-### Data modeling
-Linear regression will be run at the two levels of granularity.
 ### Data visualization
 Heatmaps are used to highlight the links density, high CTR regions, players' choices.
 For the Milestone3, additional data visualization tools will be used to better communicate the results.
 ### Matched studies
-Pair up treated/control based on observed covariates to draw valid conclusions from data.
+Pair up articles/links based on observed covariates to draw valid conclusions from data.
+Initial exploration of observed covariates has been conducted in the following PDF:
 ### Data analysis
 Investigate causation between the position of the link and its clickthrough rate, case study and draw conclusions.
 Propose a guidline on how links should be used in Wikipedia.